Minnesota Quilt by Vacilando Quilting Co.

 Linen Backing for the February Quilt Project

-This collection of linen prints are really ideal for quilt backing.
-Since this first order I have ordered another greyish print for the backing of my September quilt which will most probably become a December quilt.
+This collection of linen prints is really ideal for quilt backing.
+Since this first order, I have ordered another greyish print for the backing of my September quilt which will most probably become a December quilt.
 While I started it in September 2020, we are now already end of October and I am far from being done with it.

 Too many unexpected things happened along the way during the last month.
 But this is a topic for another blog post. 😉